 For the purposes of the balance sheets, cash and cash equivalents is defined as cash in checking and savings accounts with a maturity date within three months of the date acquired.
 Deposits maintained in time certificates of deposit with original maturity dates greater than three months are separated classified on the balance sheets.
-As of September 30, 2015 and 2014, the carrying amount of the GALC's cash and cash equivalents and time certificate of deposit was \$3,907,778 and \$3,513,906, respectively, and the corresponding bank balances were \$3,907,778 and \$3,513,906, respectively, which are maintained in financial institutions subject to Federal Deposit Insurance Corporation (FDIC) insurance or credit unions subject to National Credit Union Administration (NCUA) insurance.
-As of September 30, 2015 and 2014, bank deposits in the amount of \$86,459 and \$86,415, respectively, were FDIC insured and bank deposits in the amount of \$500,000 and \$500,000, respectively, were NCUA insured.
+As of September 30, 2016 and 2015, the carrying amount of the GALC's cash and cash equivalents and time certificates of deposit was \$4,473,108 and \$3,907,778, respectively, and the corresponding bank balances were \$4,473,108 and \$3,907,778, respectively, which are maintained in financial institutions subject to Federal Deposit Insurance Corporation (FDIC) insurance or credit unions subject to National Credit Union Administration (NCUA) insurance.
+As of September 30, 2016 and 2015, bank deposits in the amount of \$86,301 and \$86,459, respectively, were FDIC insured and bank deposits in the amount of \$500,000 and \$500,000, respectively, were NCUA insured.
 The GALC does not require collateralization of its cash deposits; therefore, deposit levels in excess of depository insurance coverage are uncollateralized.
 Accordingly, these deposits are exposed to custodial credit risk.